Kong/docs.konghq.com/app/_hub/kong-inc/session/index.md

 and is always used in conjunction with another Kong Authentication [Plugin].
 This plugin is intended to work similarly to the [multiple authentication] setup.

-After the Session plugin is enabled in conjunction with an Authentication plugin, it runs prior to the credential verification.
+After the Kong Session plugin is enabled in conjunction with an Authentication plugin, it runs prior to the credential verification.
 If no session is found, then the authentication plugin runs again and credentials are checked normally.
 If the credential verification is successful, then the Session plugin creates a new